aleszu/12monkeys/README.md

 ### Hacking Journalism, July 11-12, 2015

+1. The application
+2. How it works
+3. Scenario
+4. Future work

+###Full story is a flask application using a Goose library.

 ####If you are reading one story, this application will help you find stories that are on similar topics, but with dissimilar ideas.